Carpal tunnel release surgery

 • grip and control the steering wheel properly

-• perform an emergency stop
+• do an emergency stop

 Returning to work